Greater palm springs

 4 p.m.

-Relax: Hotel Valley Ho Spa
+Relax: Hotel Valley Ho’s VH Spa

-Make your way to the Hotel Valley Ho’s VH Spa to wind down and peruse the Jetsetter menu inspired by exotic destinations around the world.
+Make your way to the Hotel Valley Ho’s VH Spa to wind down and peruse the Jetsetter menu, which is inspired by exotic destinations around the world.
 Enjoy a Hawaiian homage with a traditional Lomi Lomi massage, get the Amsterdam experience with a CBD Soother or indulge in a Reykjavík Icelandic Moonflower treatment—combining an invigorating full-body scrub with a custom massage that’s designed to stimulate blood flow and lymph movement for a rejuvenating refresh.

 7 p.m.